fresheneesz/bitcoinThroughputAnalysis/README.md

 ![summaryOfCurrentStatus.png](summaryOfCurrentStatus.png)

 Ignoring the first item, there are 4 major bottlenecks causing Bitcoin to be unable to support our 90th percentile users, and 1 bottleneck that doesn't meet goals for our 10th percentile users.
 This leads me to conclude that Bitcoin is currently not in a secure state.
 We're currently operating at about 10 times the throughput that can be safely handled.
+If we want a healthy network, we need to solve those bottlenecks in some way, or reduce the block size.

 # Potential Solutions

 There are a number of proposed solutions to the above Bitcoin bottlenecks.
-Some solutions given here are full proposals, and some are only hypothetical half-baked ideas.
+Some solutions given here exist somewhere as full proposals, and a couple are only hypothetical half-baked ideas.
 But this list should be able to give some idea of the future prospects of Bitcoin throughput.
 I did a deep dive on Assume UTXO, but decided only to mention other proposals and then do a deeper analysis of where Bitcoin could get to if all the solutions are implemented and work out as planned.

 ## Assume UTXO